SadnaUnity/Server/src/main/java/com/example/server/serverApi/endpoints.md

 **Request Body:**

+The request should include a JSON object with the following keys:

 | Field       | Type | Required | Description                        |
 | ----------- | ---- | -------- | ---------------------------------- |
 | userId     | int  | Yes      | The ID of the user posting.        |